comp129/comp55/docs/labs/4-ACM.md

     public static final int PROGRAM_HEIGHT = 600; // This sets the Height size of the program window public static final int PROGRAM_WIDTH = 800; // This sets the Width size of the program window

-    // The initialization method 'init' is now being called by the GraphicProgram superclass
+    // The initialization method 'init' is about changing the sizes public void init() {
-   // A superclass(also known as a parent class)inherits properties and behavior from a subclass
-    public void init() {
         setSize(PROGRAM_WIDTH, PROGRAM_HEIGHT); // This sets the size of the program window to predefined constants requestFocus(); // This ensures the program window receives input focus }

-    // This is the main entry point of the program public void run() {
+    // This part of the program is about adding GLabels to the program public void run() {
         // This adds a GLabel that displays "Hello World" at coordinates (300, 300) add(new GLabel("Hello World", 300, 300)); // The coordinates can be altered to change label placement

-    // This is the main method that starts the program public static void main(String[] args) {
+    // This is the main method that starts the program
+    // It is recommended to leave this part of the program alone public static void main(String[] args) {
-        //This creates a new instance of the ACMLab class,calls its start method to begin execution new ACMLab().start();
+        //This creates a new instance of the ACMLab class, it then calls its start method to begin execution new ACMLab().start();
     }
 }